evalisharu/EvalAI/docs/source/architecture.md

 #### Django Rest Framework

-We use Django Rest Framework for writing and providing REST APIs.
-It's permission and serializers have helped write a maintainable codebase.
+We use Django Rest Framework for writing and providing rest APIs.
+It's permission and serializers have helped to write a maintainable codebase.

 #### RabbitMQ

-We currently use RabbitMQ for queueing submission messages which are then later on processed by a Python worker.
+We are currently using RabbitMQ for queueing submission messages which are  later on processed by a Python worker.

 #### PostgreSQL

 PostgresSQL is used as our primary datastore.
-All our tables currently reside in a single database named `evalai`
+All our tables are currently resided in a single database named `evalai`

 #### Angular JS